-Bobwhite quail (Northern bobwhite) is a popular game bird.
-Good habitat requires an interspersion or mixture of woodlands, brush, grass, and croplands.
+Northern bobwhite (aka bobwhite quail) is ground-dwelling bird that once was an abundant and commonly hunted game bird.
+Quail are shrubland birds and their habitat is composed of grass, forb, and shrub cover.
 Quail are social birds that gather in groups called "coveys.”
-As many as 10 to 30 birds may form a covey in which they forage and roost closely together.
+From fall through spring, as many as 10 to 30 birds may form a covey in which they forage and roost closely together.
+In the early spring, coveys break up and individual birds mate, nest, and raise broods through the summer.

 Quail are primarily seed eaters, although their diet covers a wide range of plant and animal matter.
 Small hard mast, weed seeds, tender leaves, fleshy fruits, bugs, insects, and snails are the primary foods consumed throughout the year.

-Foraging range must have open areas of little cover.
+Foraging cover typically is characterized by bare ground with an “umbrella-like” cover of forbs overhead.
 Quail forage by searching the ground for seeds, fruits, and animal matter.
-Areas having thick ground litter or dense vegetation will be abandoned by quail.
+Areas with dense ground cover or litter will not be used by quail.

 Surface water is not essential.
 Quail get moisture from dew drops, rain, snow, succulent leaves, fleshy fruits, and insects.

-In good habitat, the home range of quail is about 40 acres per covey.
-Over 75 percent of adult quail have a lifetime range of 1⁄2 mile or less.
+In high quality habitat, the home range of quail is about 40 acres per covey.
+Over 75 percent of adult quail have a lifetime range of 1⁄2 mile or less, but individual birds often move up to 1 mile in the spring following covey breakup..

 Publication date: Jan.
 1, 1994